-- Your restaurant acknowledges and owns the mistake in case customer complains, and fixes it immediately.
+- Your restaurant acknowledges and owns the mistake in case the customer complains and fixes it immediately.

 3. Unreliable Standards and Services

-Have you ever noticed how Mc Aloo, Big Mac, French fries, Mc Puff & all other food items taste same and follow a standard delivery process across all outlets of McDonald’s?
+Have you ever noticed how Mc Aloo, Big Mac, French fries, Mc Puff & all other food items taste the same and follow a standard delivery process across all outlets of McDonald’s?
 That’s consistency for you.
-In a restaurant business, it’s not only the first but also the second, third and subsequent impressions matter as well.
+In a restaurant business, it’s not only the first but also the second, third, and subsequent impressions matter as well.
 The key to repeat business is ensuring consistency in products (what you offer) as well as services (how you deliver it).
-This develops a sense of confidence in your customers and they want to come back because they know they will experience a consistent experience each and every time.
+This develops a sense of confidence in your customers, and they want to come back because they know they will have a consistent experience every time.

 The key to addressing this problem is defining your quality standards and service guarantee.
-In fact, your restaurant policy and procedures should be documented in the kitchen (for employees) as well as in the dining area or waiting lounge (for customers).
-This way, your employees will know what they are expected to deliver and customers will know what they can expect to be delivered.
-Also, it would be a good idea to conduct random or surprise checks on your food, service, and staff to take a stock of what’s really happening on the front end.
+Your restaurant policy and procedures should be documented in the kitchen (for employees) as well as in the dining area or the waiting lounge (for customers) in the form of designated restaurant service standards.
+This way, your employees will know what they are expected to deliver, and customers will know what they can expect to be delivered.
+Also, it would be a good idea to conduct random or surprise checks on your food, service, and staff to take stock of what’s happening on the front end.

 4. Dirty Housekeeping

-Your restaurant may have the most aesthetic interiors, but a speck of dirt on the dining table, a soiled napkin or an overflowing dustbin in the bathroom can take away all the joy of dining for the customers.
+Your restaurant may have the most aesthetic interiors, but a speck of dirt on the dining table, a soiled napkin, or an overflowing dustbin in the bathroom can take away all the joy of dining for the customers and contribute in customer attrition.
 A study of 373 service failures conducted by Beth Chung and K.D.
 Hoffman confirms that housekeeping is one of the most vital factors to keep the customers coming back to your restaurant.